-To increase or decrease the range of shades or colors the Magic Wand tool selects, double-click the Magic Wand tool and enter a number between 0 and 255 in the Tolerance field (Figures 12-14).
+To increase or decrease the range of shades or colors the Magic Wand tool selects, enter a number between 0 and 255 in the Tolerance field on the Magic Wand tool Options palette (Figures 12-14).

 For example, with a Tolerance of 32, the Magic Wand will select within a range of 16 shades below and 16 shades above the shade on which it is clicked.
 Enter 1 to select one color or shade.